At one point, people stopped dreaming of simple cabins and began overcrowding the mountains with with holiday homes. It’s time to reverse this trend.

 Category

-With the project STOGO, we aim to reconnect with our traditional, mountain roots, and reinvent how we build in the alpine areas of Norway.
+With the project STOGO, we aim to reconnect with our traditional mountain roots and reinvent how we build in Norway’s alpine areas.

-Inspired by traditional mountain cluster (stølstun)—once vibrant centers of work and community—STOGO creates mountain villages centered on ecological cabins and shared spaces.
-We aim to revive core values: simplicity, connection, and sustainability.
-Not just because it feels right—but because the future of our alpine landscapes depends on it.
+Inspired by the traditional mountain cluster (stølstun)—once vibrant centers of work and community—STOGO creates mountain villages built around ecological cabins and shared spaces.

-The project was awarded as the winner of a national architecture competition in 2023, STOGO is shaping the future of mountain architecture.
+The project was the winner of a national architecture competition in 2023.

 Establishing a mountain cluster: 1) Conduct landscape analysis and restore the terrain, 2) Introduce low-impact infrastructure and reversible foundations, 3) Create community houses and shared facilities, 4) Build a series of small, private units inspired by local traditions